 While elevated levels of access are coming to v2 soon, developers in need of higher levels of access can explore our v1.1 premium or enterprise APIs.
-You can see an overview of our search offerings on our search overview page, and see what's new with v2 by visiting the search comparison guide.
+You can see an overview of our search offerings on our search overview page, and see what's new with v2 by visiting the search migration guide.

 The Twitter's standard search API (search/tweets) allows simple queries against the indices of recent or popular Tweets and behaves similarly to, but not exactly like the Search UI feature available in Twitter mobile or web clients.
 The Twitter Search API searches against a sampling of recent Tweets published in the past 7 days.